glyphobet/fragments/README.md

 And like version control, you must first `$ fragments init` a repository, then `$ fragments follow` some files, then `$ fragments commit` them.
 Deliberately different command names are used in some cases, to remind you that Fragments is not version control.

+If you are red-green color-blind (protanopic or deutanopic), set a environment variable `COLORBLIND` to `protan` or `deutan` and fragments will use blue instead of green for displaying added lines.

+    `export COLORBLIND=protan`

 Commands
 --------